calipho-sib/nextprot-user-stories/doc/create-user-stories-for-non-dev.md

+# Writing `user stories` for non-developers

 Feature writers need the help of a text editor to create and edit `user-stories`.
 And depending on their profile, there are some alternative solutions.

-Developers already uses IDE to write code (Eclipse, Intellij, ...) and most of them provides plugins for `cucumber/gherkin`.
+Developers already uses [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) to write code (Eclipse, Intellij, ...) and most of them provides plugins for `cucumber/gherkin`.
 Non-developers do not usually need those heavyweight tools.

 They need a simpler editor that supports `gherkin` syntax only.
 In my opinion, this editor should be able to provide: